d04943016/Planar-Optics-QA-Archives/Why the first and last material should be lossy while calculating TRA.md

-# Why the spectrum would blue shift in large viewing angle
+# Why the first and last material should be lossy while calculating TRA

+//TODO